LZQthePlane/Object-detection-state-of-the-art-RCNN-YOLO-SSD/README.md

 # Object-detection-state-of-the-art
-Application of object detection methods state-of-the-art, including YOLOv3, SSD up to now.
+Application of object detection methods state-of-the-art, including YOLOv3, SSD, Mask-RCNN up to now.
 (The code comments are partly descibed in chinese)

 ------